 In its fourth year, the Vans Custom Culture art competition inspires high school students across the United States to embrace their creativity and draw attention to the importance of art as an integral part of our schools’ focus in the face of shrinking budgets.

-Check out the video below for some more information and inspiration, and then get designing!
+So get designing!
 Registration is open until February 11, 2013!